Permanent under-eye concealer:

 Permanent makeup is a cosmetic tattooing to create the appearance of powder.
-Permanent concealer typically costs $450 to $800 per procedure.
+Permanent concealer costs $250 a session.

 How long does permanent concealer last?

 It takes 1-2 treatments to cover about 80% of the dark circles.
 The method is for people who don’t want to wear makeup but still want to look awake.
 The “treatment” isn’t supposed to replace concealer, and you even might need small amounts to have a perfect look.
 It is virtually painless much like microblading.
-It lasts about 2-3 years.
+It lasts about 2-3 years before fading occurs.